-On the surface, design patents – a patent that covers the ornamental appearance of an article of manufacture, seem simple.
-File multiple drawings showing your design from multiple angles – often all six sides of an imaginary cube, as well as in perspective.
-If (under a famous court case called the Egyptian Goddess test), an ordinary observer (familiar with the prior art designs of similar products) will confuse someone else’s product with the patented design, then there is infringement.
+On the surface, design patents – a patent that covers an article of manufacture’s ornamental appearance, seem simple.
+File multiple drawings showing your design from various angles.
+Think about putting your design in an imaginary cube.
+You can then show all six sides of this imaginary cube and a perspective overview.
+If (under a famous court case called the Egyptian Goddess test) an ordinary observer (familiar with the prior art designs of similar products) will confuse someone else’s product with the patented design, then there is infringement.

-This raises interesting questions about pattern recognition.
+Design patent law raises tough questions about pattern recognition.
 The problem is often explained by analogy to the Cheshire Cat from Alice in Wonderland.
-How much of the cat do you need to see in order to identify it as a Cheshire Cat?
+How much of the cat do you need to see to identify it as a Cheshire Cat?

-In a design patent, the parts that are required are shown in solid lines, and the optional parts are shown in broken lines.
-As more and more solid lines are turned into broken lines, the design becomes more general, but of course at some point, the design then becomes too general to be unique or even recognizable.
+In a design patent, you show the required parts as solid lines.
+You show the optional elements as broken lines.
+As you turn more and more solid lines into broken lines, the design becomes more general.
+Of course, the application then becomes too vague to be unique or even recognizable at some point.
+The examiner will then likely reject your drawings.
 See “A Guide to Filing A Design Patent Application“ for more information.

-When broad coverage of a design is desired, consider filing multiple versions (or alternatively continuations) of the design.
-Narrower but safer versions can have more solid lines; in riskier but broader versions, replace the less essential solid lines with broken lines.
+If you want a broad coverage of your design, consider filing multiple versions.
+Narrower but safer versions can have more solid lines.
+In riskier but more comprehensive versions, replace the less essential solid lines with broken (dashed) lines.
 Perhaps a subset or outline of your product is distinct enough to warrant patent protection?
-If you think that your design may have multiple distinct sections, consider putting in broken lines to show these sections in the initial filing, since the USPTO won’t let you do it later.
+If you think that your design may have multiple levels of detail, consider putting in broken lines to show the different levels of detail in the initial filing, since the USPTO won’t let you do it later.